OmarAlmahasnehH/Brainwave-Matrex-Solutions/README.md

 I observed a weak negative correlation (-0.22) between discounts and profits, indicating that higher discounts are typically associated with lower profits, although their impact is not significant.
 922 transactions with discounts of 50% or more resulted in losses.

+(the best region making profit):
+1- The West region is the most profitable region, with a total profit of 108,418.45.
+2- The East region is second, with a total profit of 91,522.79.
+3- The South region is third, with a total profit of 46,749.43.
+4- Finally, the Central region is the least profitable, with a total profit of 39,706.36.
+Summary:
+The West and East regions are the major contributors to profits, while the Central region generates the least profit of the four regions.
+This information can be used to make strategic decisions such as allocating resources or better targeting marketing campaigns.

  Sales over time:
 Analyzing sales trends over time (2014-2017) revealed a general upward trend in sales.
 Seasonal fluctuations were evident, with sales typically peaking at the end of each year (November/December) and declining at the beginning of the year (January/February).